Markomanis/Markomanis/README.md

 - 📫 How to reach me > https://www.linkedin.com/in/marko-marciano-966baa27b/

   🌱My coding / programming skills: 🌱

+Professionally I work with Windows, but in my free time and for CyberSecurity stuff I am using Linux (Kali)

-Languages: Python, SAP ABAP, CAP, JavaScript
+Languages: Python, SAP ABAP, JavaScript

-Frameworks & Tools: Pandas, Flask, RAP, FIORI, Three.js
+Frameworks & Tools: Pandas, Flask, RAP, FIORI, Three.js, ABAP CAP, RAP, Node.js

+IDE: Eclipse (for ABAP), PyCharm (for Python), VS Code (for webDev)

-Areas of Interest: Generative AI (Joules when it comes to ABAP development), backend development, cybersecurity and full‑stack projects.
+Areas of Interest: Generative AI (Joules when it comes to ABAP development), backend development (I worked mostly on SAP banking related projects), cybersecurity and full‑stack projects.

 🚀 What I'm Working On: